aenergi/.github/profile/README.md

 Membership in teams are managed using Entra ID groups, not manually on GitHub.

+Sometimes a team member must be removed and added to an Entra ID Group for sync to work properly.
+The user needs to signup for GitHub, before being added to the team group.

 ## Team Syncronization

 Teams are automatically synced based upon membership on Entra ID groups.
 When you manage access control on GitHub, give access to Teams, not individual users.